 AI bots resolve this conundrum.
 With a one-time implementation fee and minimal recurring maintenance charges, AI bots prove to be an effective solution for higher education’s increasing student support demands.
 Institutes that have AI bots can achieve most of their goals without hiring additional staff.
-Besides, AI chatbots have a 24×7 availability.
+Besides, AI chatbot has a 24×7 availability.
 They are always on, always happy to serve, and can provide highly personalized answers to student-specific inquiries.
 They can also handle multiple users simultaneously.
-During peak times, chatbots can address students’ preliminary queries taking significant workload off the staff’s shoulders.
+During peak times, chatbots can address students’ preliminary queries taking the significant workload off the staff’s shoulders.
 This frees institutional staff to focus on high-value and complex student issues.

 Basically, AI bots are a win-win option for all the stakeholders involved i.e. students, staff and the institution.

 Higher education has become very competitive in recent years with many universities and colleges offering similar programs and fee structures.
 Given the situation, institutions today need to go the extra mile to stand out and be attractive to prospects and students.